urospenezic/my-obsidian-notes-md/ASP.NET Learning Notes/ASP.NET Core/Configs.md

 **in the csproj in vs code there's <ImplicitUsings> statement so that we dont need that much using boilerplate code (so using System is no longer needed, which is nice)

+<nullable> statement in the csproj will force nullable statements even to ref types.
+If we wanna use nullable, use string?, if not set the prop to required